 Several measures were compared from the household sector in Table 6: 1 - Co-financing of replacement of el. boilers with heat pumps, 2 - Insulation of buildings external envelope and roofs, 3 - Replacement of external woodwork in households and 4 - Introduction of small PV systems on the roofs.
-The biggest investment of individual measures does not cross 65 000 € which is a small amount for potential investors.
-With joint planning, smallest amount is around 150 000 €.
+The biggest investment of individual measures does not cross 65 000 \in which is a small amount for potential investors.
+With joint planning, smallest amount is around 150 000 \in .
 Even though this is still relatively small amount it is 3 times bigger than largest individual and therefore 3 times more interesting to the potential investors.
 This shows that more municipalities in the area should join to make the measures more economical.
-Integration of four SEAP and adding one more municipality into the initiative with this method shows a good potential.
-Therefore, it is suggested to the small municipalities, with a similar background to integrate their current SEAPs with neighbouring local authorities to achieve benefits that this approach provides.
+Integration of four SEAP and adding one more municipalities, with a similar background to integrate their current SEAPs with neighbouring local authorities to achieve benefits that this approach provides.
 The second step that is suggested is the integration of SEAP with Sustainable Urban Mobility Plan since this would additionally improve local energy planning on islands where transport is the biggest emitter of CO2.